SpencerRothschild/CSE-136-Samples/README.md

 	AddHandler cgi-script .cgi .pl

-Then:
+Restart the web server:

 	sudo service httpd restart

-Then put all your executable files into /var/www/cgi-bin
+Then add all your executable files into /var/www/cgi-bin or whatever folder you prefer.
+Cloning git repository is pretty convenient.

-You might also need to change the permissions to the files:
+Change the permissions to the executable files you have added, i.e.:

     chmod 775 *.cgi

+That should give you a working "static-dynamic" backend, either local or deployed.